 In the Right pane, check one of the columns and set Change case to to Upper case.
-All the text in that column will now be converted to upper case.
+All the text in that column will now be converted to upper case once you have stopped making changes in the Right pane.
 You don't have to click a 'run' button.